adzialocha/cybernetic-gamelan-future-automaton/docs/_src/index.md

 Read the instructions below to learn how to fly in the Galaxy and how to make sounds - alone or together with other players.

 *Please note: The game is relatively heavy on your computer!
-Make sure you have a modern machine with a latest browser version installed, otherwise some glitches might occur.
+Make sure you have a modern machine with the latest browser version installed - otherwise some glitches might occur.
 Tested with Google Chrome 64, Firefox 57 (recommended), Safari 11 on a MacBook Pro 13" 2015.*

 ![Galaxy](/docs/assets/images/galaxy.jpg)